-Pennsylvania has used Statewide ALS Protocols since July 1, 2007, and this edition is an update to the version that was posted on March 16, 2018.
-To assist ALS providers when reviewing the changes, new sections of the protocols that correspond to this 2019 version are identified with yellow highlighting, and sections that have been removed are struck through and highlighted.
-ALS providers may use this 2019 version of the statewide ALS protocols as soon as they are familiar with the changes, but all ALS providers must use these protocols by the effective date of Sept.
-1, 2019.
+Pennsylvania has used Statewide ALS Protocols since July 1, 2007, and this edition is an update to the version that was effective on September 1, 2019.
+To assist ALS providers when reviewing the changes, new sections of the protocols that correspond to this 2021 version are identified with yellow highlighting, and sections that have been removed are struck through and highlighted.
+ALS providers may use this 2021 version of the statewide ALS protocols as soon as they are familiar with the changes, but all ALS providers must use these protocols by the effective date of XXXXX xx, 2021.